UC Davis Advancement cares about your privacy. Please read below to see how we use your data and how we protect your privacy.

 - Know whether your Personal Data is being used for automated decision-making, including profiling.
 In those cases, UC Davis will give you meaningful information about the logic involved, the significance and the envisaged consequences of such processing for your data and the right to request human intervention; and

-- You may opt out of types of UC Davis Advancement communication, such as e-mail, phone or post office mail.
+- You may opt out of types of UC Davis Advancement communication, such as e-mail, phone, text or post office mail.
 You may also opt out of certain UC Davis Advancement communication pieces, such as solicitations.
 To do so, please call (530) 754-1106 (option 2) or email email@example.com

 - Lodge a complaint with a supervisory authority.